HeyBanditoz/mchelper/README.md

 Postgres-database configured.
 It will use the latest Docker image from the [master](https://gitlab.com/HeyBanditoz/mchelper/-/tree/master) branch.

-To try it out, you will first need to output the default config to a file:
+To try it out, copy the `application-example.yml` file to `application.yml` editing it with your token.

-`docker run --rm registry.gitlab.com/heybanditoz/mchelper:master --entrypoint java -jar /app/bot.jar gensettings > Config.json`

-Then edit the resulting `Config.json` file.
 Set your environment variables for the database (see below for what you need,) then you can run the database migration.
-This will create tables, or, if you updated it, update the tables.
+This will create tables on first launch, or run migrations that don't exist yet.

-`docker run --rm registry.gitlab.com/heybanditoz/mchelper:master --entrypoint java -jar /app/bot.jar migrate`
+`docker-compose run --entrypoint java -jar /app/bot.jar migrate`

 Finally, bring up the bot.